 There’s nowhere in Scripture where God says it’s okay for His children to pin their sin on others.
 We have to own up to our sin.
 And despite how hard it is to admit that developing an eating disorder is sinful, that’s what it is deep down.
 It’s choosing to make the pursuit of a very specific (and unattainable) body more important than everything else.
 In short, it’s idolatry.

 Of course, there are many things that can influence the development of an eating disorder, such as mental illnesses and psychological disorders.
 Ultimately, however, eating disorders develop as a result of selfishness and idolatry.
-Thankfully, the victim mentality doesn’t have to plague your recovery.
-You can choose a better mentality—a mentality filled with humility, submission, and hope.
+Thankfully, the victim mentality doesn’t have to plague your recovery, though.
+You can choose a better mentality—a mentality filled of humility, submission, and hope.